Calendar Reset Leveraged ETFs

 Discover the power of weekly, monthly and quarterly reset ETFs

-These are Exchange Traded Funds designed to generate a multiple (such as 2X or -2X) of the performance of a reference security for a specified time period.
+These are Exchange Traded Funds that seek to generate a multiple (such as 2X or -2X) of the performance of a reference security for a specified time period.

-They are designed for sophisticated investors and traders who have a high conviction bullish or bearish view on how they expect the reference security to perform over the short term.
+They are designed for investors who have a high conviction bullish or bearish view on how they expect the reference security to perform.

-Tradr ETFs employs total return swaps to achieve returns.
+Tradr's ETFs employ derivatives, such as total return swaps to achieve returns.

 QUICK POINTS